elmerdotdev/credence/README.md

 1. Go to root folder
 2. Run **npm run watch-scss** on a new terminal
-3. If you encouter error when running watch-scss, run *npm rebuild node-sass* in *frontend* folder
+3. If you encounter error when running watch-scss, run *npm rebuild node-sass* in *frontend* folder

 ---